teivah/gosiris/README.md

 * Open an issue if you want a new feature or if you spotted a bug
 * Feel free to propose pull requests

 Any contribution is more than welcome!
-In the meantime, if we want to discuss about gosiris you can contact me [@teivah](https://twitter.com/teivah).
+In the meantime, if we want to discuss gosiris you can contact me [@teivah](https://twitter.com/teivah).